-9. Any court of law in the Republic may try a person for an offence referred to in 35 section 8 notwithstanding the fact that the act or omission to which the charge relates, was committed outside the Republic, except in the instance where a foreign citizen commits any offence in terms of section 8 wholly outside the borders of the Republic.
+9. Any court of law in the Republic may try a person for an offence referred to in 30 section 8 notwithstanding the fact that the act or omission to which the charge relates, was committed outside the Republic.

 Regulations